US Release Date: 11-22-1996

 Neal McDonough in Star Trek VIII: First Contact.

 I've never seen the episode of the series where Picard is assimilated into the Borg.
 In fact, I'd never heard of the Borg race until I watched this movie.
-I must say they make a very effective villain with their emotionless hive behavior and ability to adapt so quickly to any weapon.
+I must say they make very formidable villains with their emotionless hive behavior and ability to adapt so quickly to any weapon.
 Alice Krige is good as the equally sinister and sensual Borg Queen.
 Her scenes with Data are some of the best in the movie.
 “Brave words.
 I've heard them before, from thousands of species across thousands of worlds, since long before you were created.
 But, now they are all Borg.”

 As my brothers wrote, the script (like any good script should) balances serious tension with more lighthearted moments.
 James Cromwell steals his scenes as the reluctant icon Dr. Zefram Cochrane.
 This rock-n-roll loving rocket-scientist is a great character.
 His reaction when he learns just how revered he will be by future inhabitants of the universe is memorable.